Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences: Introduction

-The main contribution of this work is the definition and study of the \textit{anchored} point and line multiview varieties, and the numerical simulations for reconstruction we implement using them.
-Given a fixed line $L\in \Gr(1,\PP^3)$, the anchored point multiview variety, $\mathcal{M}_\mathcal{C}^L$, is defined as the smallest variety containing all point correspondences coming from points in $L$; and the anchored line multiview variety, $\mathcal{L}_\mathcal{C}^X$, is the smallest variety containing the line correspondences coming from lines passing through a given point $X\in\PP^3$.
+Our main contribution is the definition and study of the \textit{anchored} point and line multiview varieties.
+Given a fixed line $L$ in $\mathbb P^3$, the anchored point multiview variety, $\mathcal{M}_\mathcal{C}^L$, is defined as the smallest variety containing all point correspondences coming from points in $L$; and the anchored line multiview variety, $\mathcal{L}_\mathcal{C}^X$, is the smallest variety containing the line correspondences coming from lines passing through a given point $X\in\PP^3$.

-In terms of theoretical results, we mathematically prove formulas for the \textit{Euclidean distance degree} (EDD) of the anchored multiview varieties, which are a measurement of complexity for error correction using exact algebraic methods \cite{draisma2016euclidean}. \begin{theorem} Let $\mathcal{C}$ be a generic arrangement of $m$ cameras. \begin{enumerate} \item $\mathrm{EDD}( \mathcal{M}_\mathcal{C}^L)=3m-2 $; \item If $m\ge 3$, then $\mathrm{EDD}( \mathcal{L}_\mathcal{C}^X)=\frac{9}{2}m^2-\frac{19}{2}m+3.$ \end{enumerate} \end{theorem} We provide a precise definition of this degree in \Cref{ss:EDD}.
-Previous work on Euclidean distance degrees for multiview varieties include \cite{EDDegree_point,harris2018chern} and \cite[Section 5]{breiding2022line}.
-By \cite{EDDegree_point}, $\mathrm{EDD}(\mathcal{M}_\mathcal{C})=\frac{9}{2}m^3-\frac{21}{2}m^2+8m-4$.
-The fact that the EDDs of the anchored multiview varieties have smaller degree suggests that they are less complex for the purpose of denoising data.
-This conclusion is backed by the results of our numerical experiments using \texttt{HomotopyContinuation.jl} \cite{HC.jl}, presented in \Cref{s:NUM}.
+For these new varieties we prove formulas for their \textit{Euclidean distance degree} (EDD), which are a measurement of the complexity for error correction using exact algebraic methods \cite{draisma2016euclidean}.
+Specifically, we prove the following theorem: \begin{theorem*} Let $\mathcal{C}$ be a generic arrangement of $m$ cameras. \begin{enumerate} \item $\mathrm{EDD}( \mathcal{M}_\mathcal{C}^L)=3m-2 $. \item If $m\ge 3$, then $\mathrm{EDD}( \mathcal{L}_\mathcal{C}^X)=\frac{9}{2}m^2-\frac{19}{2}m+3.$ \end{enumerate} \end{theorem*} We provide a precise definition of this degree in \Cref{ss: EDD}.
+Previous work on EDD for multiview varieties includes \cite{EDDegree_point,harris2018chern} and~\cite[Section 5]{breiding2022line}.
+The EDD of the point multiview variety is $\mathrm{EDD}(\mathcal{M}_\mathcal{C})=\frac{9}{2}m^3-\frac{21}{2}m^2+8m-4,$ according to \cite{EDDegree_point}.
+The fact that the EDDs of the anchored multiview varieties are polynomials of smaller degrees suggests that they are less complex for the purpose of data correction.
+This conclusion is backed by the results of our numerical experiments using \texttt{HomotopyContinuation.jl} \cite{HC.jl}, presented in \Cref{s: NUM}.